 The ME-EM is an excellent alternative to an MBA for engineers, scientists and technical professionals who want to move into management.
 The ME-EM prepares individuals for leadership roles within technology-driven industries.
 This highly multidisciplinary program integrates contemporary concepts of authentic leadership, organizational management and quantitative analysis to provide students the specific tools and knowledge to succeed in today's rapidly evolving business environment.
-The program's core curriculum builds foundational skills in communication, project management, finance and leadership.
+The program's core curriculum builds foundational skills in technical communication, project management, finance and leadership.
 Students then have the opportunity to dive deeper into subject of interest through a variety of elective courses including product development, technology entrepreneurship, systems engineering, innovation management, and more.

 Program Policies